 The Eurofish headquarter is located in Copenhagen, following a host agreement with Denmark.

 Eurofish is governed by a Council composed of all member countries.
 Each member country is represented by one delegate who may be assisted by technical experts.
 The Governing Council holds its regular sessions annually and elects its Chairperson for two consecutive sessions.
-Chairperson of the Governing Council for 2014 and 2015 is Mr Leszek Pilka, Head of Market and Fish Processing Unit , Fisheries Department, Ministry of Agriculture and Rural Development in Poland.
+Chairperson of the Governing Council for 2016 and 2017 is Lauresha Grezda, Director - European Integration & Projects Department (SPO), Ministry of Agriculture, Rural Development & Water Administration.